I am an Associate Professor of Philosophy and Zachary T. Smith Faculty Fellow at Wake Forest University.

-I was very honored to be awarded both the 2009 Wake Forest University Reid-Doyle Prize for Excellence in Teaching and the 2009 Wake Forest University Award for Excellence in Research.
-This is the first time that a faculty member has ever won both prizes in the same year.
+I am very honored to have been awarded the A. C. Reid Chair in Philosophy, the 2014 Kulynych Family Omicron Delta Kappa Award for Student Engagement, the 2009 Wake Forest University Reid-Doyle Prize for Excellence in Teaching, and the 2009 Wake Forest University Award for Excellence in Research.
 More details are available here.

 Created on March 10, 2001